subashrijal5/bilingual-doc/README.md

-# Langlift Docs
+# Bilingual Docs

-This is a template for creating documentation with [Lang Lift](https://langlift.bhudex.com).
+This is a template for creating documentation with [Lang Lift](https://bilingual.bhudex.com).

 ## Local Development